Nebraska rips Maryland 54-7 to remain in bowl pursuit

 GETTING HIS KICKS

-Walk-on Matt Waldoch made his debut as Nebraska’s placekicker and handled the job perfectly.
+With kicker Barret Pickering out with a health issue, walk-on Matt Waldoch made his debut at Nebraska and handled the job perfectly.
 He made all three of his field goal tries — each from 29 yards — and went 4 for 4 on PATs.
-Injuries to several kickers caused coach Scott Frost to turn to Waldoch, the fifth player to try a field goal for Nebraska this season.

 UP NEXT